K-dash/pyropust/README.md

 > **Type Hint for `and_then`**: When using `and_then` with a callback that may return `Err`, define the initial `Result` with an explicit return type annotation.
 This ensures the error type is correctly inferred.
 >
 > ```python
-> from pyrope import Ok, Err, Result
+> from pyropust import Ok, Err, Result
 >
 > def fetch_data() -> Result[int, str]:  # Declare error type here
 >     return Ok(42)